Recognising and achieving women’s economic empowerment in the Pacific Island region: what needs to change?

 Pacific Women recognises that the 13th Triennial Conference of Pacific Women and 6th Meeting of Ministers for Women held in 2017 identified key issues and broad areas where action is needed to economically empower women.
 Pacific Women is also aware that regional agencies, governments, civil society and other regional partners are the key groups that can ensure sustainable action on WEE.

-The forum will bring together a diverse group of: women working in the informal economy, including market vendors, women working in fisheries, agriculture, crafts and dairy; policy, planning and finance decision makers (government, development partners, regional organisations); program practitioners; regional and international organisations; research institutions; civil society and community organisations; and representatives from the private sector.
+The forum brought together a diverse group of: women working in the informal economy, including market vendors, women working in fisheries, agriculture, crafts and dairy; policy, planning and finance decision makers (government, development partners, regional organisations); program practitioners; regional and international organisations; research institutions; civil society and community organisations; and representatives from the private sector.

 Read the pre-event update here: